 - You can use the Record Information Tabs component on custom record detail pages that you create.
 We recommend using it with the Record Banner component. - You can modify what fields display in the Record Information Tabs component by customizing the object's page layout. - Community members with permissions can create new related records and send emails from the Related tab.
 They can also expand related record lists to see a longer list.
-These details are displayed on the generic Record Related List page.
-These buttons don't display on mobile devices. - Note: Emails are supported in accounts, contacts, leads, opportunities, and campaigns. - 1.
-In the Community Builder Page Editor, select Record Detail or your custom record detail page from the page menu. - 2.
-Select the Record Information Tabs component or drag the component from the Page Editor to the page to add it. - 3.
+These details are displayed on the generic Record Related List page. - Note: Emails are supported in accounts, contacts, leads, opportunities, and campaigns. - 1.
+From the Pages menu in Community Builder, select Record Detail or your custom record detail page. - 2.
+Select the Record Information Tabs component or drag the component from the Components panel to the page to add it. - 3.
 In the property editor, configure properties for the component: